Models of Human Sentence Comprehension in Computational Psycholinguistics

 2.2 Distinct From Psycholinguistics

 Psycholinguistics was born in 1951, fathered by the Social Science Research Council and explicitly intended as an interdisciplinary synthesis (Osgood, 1980, lecture III).2 Its leading figures were influenced both by information-processing psychology and by generative grammar (Miller & Chomsky, 1963; Bever, 1970).
 However, as a research area it ultimately found a home within psychology.
 Since the 1970s, computationally explicit work in psycholinguistics has given way to hypothesis-testing of experimental contrasts that are straightforwardly interpretable without appeal to highly mathematized theories.
 An exception to this sweeping generalization is connectionism, the school of cognitive science founded on neural networks.
 Using what would now be called machine learning, researchers in this tradition contributed precise accounts of how children might learn verbal morphology from exposure (Rumelhart & McClelland, 1986).
 Chater and Christiansen (2008) discuss this tradition at greater length.
+See also the Oxford Research Encyclopedia of Linguistics entry on connectionism in linguistic theory, Zhao (2017).
 The biggest difference between bona fide computational psycholinguistics and unqualified psycholinguistics is the embrace of mathematized theory.

 2.3 Distinct From Artificial Intelligence